nazim806/Interview-question/README.md

 #18 **Event delegation**

 Event delegation is  a technique to let the event listeners on parents element also affect children element.
 Usually, event propagation( capturing and bubbling) allows us to implement event delegation.

+#19 **Higher-order function**
+A function that accepts and /or returns another function is called higher-order function.

+#20 **Function expression and function declaration**

+The declaration will be defined during the parsing time, and expression will be defined at run time.

+Function Expression is better than function declaration which is just a floating function and can be referred anywhere in the code.
+So, it’s wise to use function expression with a variable

+e.g.,

+let a=1;
+let b=2;
+let add = function(a,b){
+ return a+b;
+}